ismaelfaro/py-quantum-simulator/readme.md

 # Py Quantum Simulator

 This is a very basic implementation of a Quantum Simulator in Python to learn the basic component.
-Allow to create your Quantum circuits with the basic Quantum Gates, and you can execute it in Nodejs or in your browser in a simple way.
+Allow to create your Quantum circuits with the basic Quantum Gates, and you can execute it using plain python

 # Components
 - Quantum Circuit Class: